 You use the

-to retrieve the name space from an OPC server.
-You must specify the
+function to retrieve the name space from an OPC server.
+You

 The example below retrieves the name space of the Matrikon OPC Simulation Server installed on the local host.

 da = opcda('localhost','Matrikon.OPC.Simulation.1'); connect(da); ns = getnamespace(da) ns = 3x1 struct array with fields: Name FullyQualifiedID NodeType Nodes

 The fields of the structure are described in the following table.

 The name of the node, as a character vector.

 node, as a character vector.
 The fully qualified